Key Takeaways

 Whatever the reason, you want to audit your content to determine the cause of the traffic drop and get that page back to where it needs to be.

-In most cases, this will be caused by content decay, so updating that page with fresh information will likely be necessary.
+In most cases, this will be caused by content decay, so updating that page with fresh content will usually do the trick.

 Giving your content a makeover with new content, data, videos, and images could be worth it.